Ezviz-OpenBiz/ezviz-design-master/components/form/index.en-US.md

 ### Why doesn't Form.List support `label` and need ErrorList to show errors?

 Form.List use renderProps which mean internal structure is flexible.
 Thus `label` and `error` can not have best place.
-If you want to use antd `label`, you can wrap with Form.Item instead.
+If you want to use ezviz/ezd `label`, you can wrap with Form.Item instead.

 ### Why can't Form.Item `dependencies` work on Form.List field?